-The plan permits employees who retire at age 60 with at least 25 years or more of service, age 62 with at least 20 years of service, and age 65 with at least 15 years of service, by remitting a portion of the monthly cost to the Authority.
-The retired member must pay a portion of the cost, equal to the active participants' contribution of \$806 per year in 2022 and \$624 in 2021 for retiree coverage.
+The plan permits employees who retire at age 60 with at least 25 years of service, age 62 with at least 20 years of service, and age 65 with at least 15 years of service, by remitting a portion of the monthly cost to the Authority.
+The retired member must pay a portion of the cost, equal to the active participants' contribution of \$806 in 2023 and 2022 for retiree coverage.
 Healthcare can be continued for the retiree's spouse based on a tiered premium contribution that is based on the age and years of service of the retiree.
 Retiree and spousal healthcare coverage ceases at age 65 or a maximum of 3 years based on the retiree's age and years of service at retirement.
 The retiree's portion of the cost is payable in advance.
 The Authority pays the remainder of the cost.